edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 ## Command `graphene-prepare`
-This command helps you if you want to add Graphene-based services to your Marblerun service mesh.
+This command helps you if you want to add Graphene-based services to your MarbleRun service mesh.
 It prepares your Graphene project to be used as a Marble by replacing the original entrypoint of your application with the bootstrapping Marble premain process which eventually spawns your application.
 Given your [Graphene manifest template](https://graphene.readthedocs.io/en/latest/manifest-syntax.html), it will suggest the required adjustments needed and adds our bootstrapping data-plane code to your Graphene image.
-See [Building a service: Graphene](content/building-services/graphene.md) for detailed information on Marblerun’s Graphene integration and our changes in your Graphene manifest.
+See [Building a service: Graphene](content/building-services/graphene.md) for detailed information on MarbleRun’s Graphene integration and our changes in your Graphene manifest.

 Please note that this only works on a best-effort basis and may not instantly work correctly.
 While suggestions should be made for every valid TOML Graphene configuration, changes can only be performed for non-hierarchically sorted configurations. as the official Graphene examples.
 The unmodified manifest is saved as a backup under the old path with an added ".bak" suffix, allowing you to try out and roll back any changes performed.

-Remember, you need to create a [Marblerun manifest](content/workflows/define-manifest.md) in addition to the Graphene manifest.
+Remember, you need to create a [MarbleRun manifest](content/workflows/define-manifest.md) in addition to the Graphene manifest.
 Adding Graphene packages to your manifest is straightforward and follows the same principles as any other SGX enclave.
-If you configured the arguments to your Graphene application through the [Graphene manifest](https://graphene.readthedocs.io/en/latest/manifest-syntax.html#command-line-arguments) before, you need to transfer those to the [Marblerun manifest](content/workflows/define-manifest.md#manifestmarbles">}}).
+If you configured the arguments to your Graphene application through the [Graphene manifest](https://graphene.readthedocs.io/en/latest/manifest-syntax.html#command-line-arguments) before, you need to transfer those to the [MarbleRun manifest](content/workflows/define-manifest.md#manifestmarbles">}}).

   **Usage**